cryptodatahub/api_doc/rest-api.md

 ## Terminology
 * `base asset` refers to the asset that is the `quantity` of a symbol.
 * `quote asset` refers to the asset that is the `price` of a symbol.
-* `timestamp` refers to the UTC DateTime value in microseconds (YYYY-MM-DD hh:mm:ss.zzzzzz).
+* `timestamp` refers to the UTC DateTime value in miliseconds (YYYY-MM-DD hh:mm:ss.zzz).

 ## General endpoints
 ### Test connectivity